-5. My law partner Joel B. Young is a graduate of the University of California, Berkeley (B.A.
+8. My law partner Joel B. Young is a graduate of the University of California, Berkeley (B.A.
 2000) and the University of California, Berkeley School of Law, Boalt Hall (J.D.
 2004).
-He was admitted to the California Bar in June 2005 and is also admitted in various federal courts including the Northern District of California.
+He was admitted to the California Bar in June 2005 and is also admitted in various federal courts.
 Before joining The Tidrick Law Firm, Mr. Young was associated with Gunderson Dettmer LLP and Reed Smith LLP.
-Mr. Young is a member and former officer of the Charles Houston Bar Association.
-He has worked with me on numerous employment, wage and hour, and consumer class actions.
+Mr. Young is a former officer of the Charles Houston Bar Association.
 Mr. Young has worked with me on all of the firm's class actions.